5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 Tell me a more perfect bike ride!

 If you need challenges, you can have them on all the epic Hors Categorie Climbs that bear their pride around the Cote d’Azur.
-In my opinion, I recommend staying in outer parts of Nice as mentioned already.
+In my opinion, I recommend staying in the outer parts of Nice as mentioned already.
 The infrastructure in Nice is great though.
 Areas like Beaulieu sur Mer are within reach by train.

 And as you’re outside the city traffic you can start your rides uninterrupted.

 For more information about the Cote d’Azur and Nice check out their tourism institution.
+Or book your flight and hotel on *expedia.com

-Alright, for our last destination we need to leave the mainland.
+Alright, for our last destination, we need to leave the mainland.
 It will take us to the furthest location on our list.
 An island with its main resident so formidable, you’ll feel humbled by the sheer sight of it.

 Tenerife is awaiting.